Danny Phantom: Shout! Factory releases

-Other releases

 Toys

 Little official merchandise has been produced for Danny Phantom.

 In 2005, Burger King released a line of Danny Phantom kids' meal toys.

 In 2012, a company called Jazwares Toys released a 6-inch tall action figure of Danny Phantom as part of their Nicktoons toy line.

 In 2020, Funko Pop released a limited edition Danny Phantom figure for 2020 New York City Comic Con.
 The figure was also released in Target stores.

 Apparel

 As of 2020, a line of Danny Phantom shirts is available at Kohl's as part of their licensed Nickelodeon merchandise collection.

 Reception

 Critical reception

-Danny Phantom was well received by both television critics and audiences, gathering a cult following since its original run.
-Sean Aitchison from CBR said “Danny Phantom might have a few elements that firmly place it in the 2000s, but the storytelling and design still feel fresh and fun in modern day.
+Danny Phantom amassed a cult following since its original run.
+Sean Aitchison from CBR said "Danny Phantom might have a few elements that firmly place it in the 2000s, but the storytelling and design still feel fresh and fun in modern day.
 The show was full of action and humor, and the characters felt real and layered.
-If you're looking for an old Nickelodeon cartoon to rewatch, Danny Phantom should be on your list.”
-Eric McInnis writing for Study Breaks Magazine said, “The show offered fun comedy, memorable characters, and fantastic character designs for the enemies Danny had to fight in each episode.”
-Joly Herman of Common Sense Media criticized the mature themes of Danny Phantom, saying that, “This cartoon can be funny, and the characters are unique.
-But, as is the case with so many contemporary cartoons, the rush to violence overshadows the good aspects of the series.
-Death threats, torture, knives, and violence against women are commonplace.
-There's no opportunity to work things out.
-Danny is either a coward or a hero -- there's no in between.
-He either fights or perishes, which is a heavy choice for a sensitive guy.”
+If you're looking for an old Nickelodeon cartoon to rewatch, Danny Phantom should be on your list."
+Eric McInnis writing for Study Breaks Magazine said, "The show offered fun comedy, memorable characters, and fantastic character designs for the enemies Danny had to fight in each episode."